jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Angry
 This character must be in your first attack each turn if able.
 (It can be a team attack.)

 # Appears
 When a card enters play it “appears.”
 Whether you played it from hand or some modifier put it into play.
 If a card changes sides or is turned face-up, that does not count as “appearing.”
 When a character, location, or equipment appears, it is a new character, location, or equipment.

 # Ban
 Name a character and choose a number.
 Put all supporting characters with that name on enemy sides into their owner's hands.
 For the rest of the game, supporting characters with that name on enemy players' sides, and in enemy hands, decks and KO piles have a cost equal to the chosen number and nothing can ever, ever change that.

+# Battle of Wills

+This term currently only exists on Iso-Sphere, an equipment card in Crossover Vol 3

+A Battle of Wills requires characters to bid how many power symbols they’ll pay to take (or keep) control of the Iso-Sphere.
+It works like this: The equipped character starts the bidding.
+(They can bid 0.)
+Then the next player either chooses a face-up character on their side to bid a higher number or passes.
+If they pass, they’re out of the Battle of Wills.
+Then the next player goes, and so on until all but one player passes.
+Then that player’s character pays the winning number of power symbols from their resource row (no discarding from hand) and the Iso-Sphere is moved to that character (if it’s not already there).
+Note: A character can’t bid a number they can’t pay.
+Once you choose a character as a bidder, you can’t choose a different character to be your bidder in the same Battle of Wills.

 # Berserker
 When this character attacks, put a +1/+1 counter on it